ionic-team/ionic-site/content/docs/v1/guide/installation.md

 <strong>Java JDK</strong>
 </p>
 <p>
-Install the most recent <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html">Java JDK</a> (NOT just the JRE).
+Install the most recent <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html">Java 8 JDK</a> (NOT just the JRE), JDK 9 is NOT currently (2017.12) supported by Cordova.
 </p>
 <p>
 Next, create an environment variable for <code>JAVA_HOME</code> pointing to the root folder where the Java JDK was installed.
 So, if you installed the JDK into <code>C:\Program Files\Java\jdk7</code>, set <code>JAVA_HOME</code> to be this path.
 After that, add the JDK's <code>bin</code> directory to the PATH variable as well.
 Following the previous assumption, this should be either <code>%JAVA_HOME%\bin</code> or the full path <code>C:\Program Files\Java\jdk7\bin</code>